aaukhatov/macbook-setup/README.md

 ## .dotfiles

 Dotfiles are managed by `stow`.
+You should install `stow` packages manually.
 Commands below must be run from dotfiles directory.

 ### dry run first (highly recommended)